-- We closely monitor geopolitical and economic developments in key markets and sectors and undertake scenario analysis where appropriate.
-This helps us to take portfolio actions where necessary, including enhanced monitoring, amending our risk appetite and/or reducing limits and exposures. - We stress test portfolios of particular concern to identify sensitivity to loss under a range of scenarios, with management actions being taken to rebalance exposures and manage risk appetite where necessary. - We regularly review key portfolios to help ensure that individual customer or portfolio risks are understood and our ability to manage the level of facilities offered through any downturn is appropriate.
+- We closely monitor geopolitical and economic developments in key markets and sectors, and undertake scenario analysis where appropriate.
+This helps us to take actions to manage our portfolios where necessary, including through enhanced monitoring, amending our risk appetite and/or reducing limits and exposures. - We stress test portfolios of particular concern to identify sensitivity to loss under a range of scenarios, with management actions being taken to rebalance exposures and manage risk appetite where necessary. - We regularly review key portfolios to help ensure that individual customer or portfolio risks are understood and that our ability to manage the level of facilities offered through any downturn is appropriate. - We continue to manage sanctions and trade restrictions through the use of, testing and auditing of, and enhancements to, our existing controls.